- What do I need to know about buying plastic bags?

 Frosted plastic bags are high-density, which means they are semi-transparent.
 These popular gift bags are perfect for gift and retail stores, trade shows, salons or fashion shops.
 Frosted bags are lightweight and usually feature soft loop or die cut handles.
 Curve tops are also available with die cut handles.

 Biodegradable plastic bags will break down and revert to their natural state.
-Plastic made from plant-based materials and not oil by-products is biodegradable.
-This plastic is 100% biodegradable and recyclable.
 Typical biodegradable bags are ’compostable bags’, which break down within 6 months.
+Bags of this nature will eventually degrade under the right circumstances.
+For more information, contact your local council or waste management centre about how to dispose of the product properly.

 Oxo-degradable plastic bags are made of plastic that has a special additive called EPI included.
 EPI degradable plastic bags are made from oil by-products.
 They contain metal compounds to help breakdown the plastic bag.
 Over 18 to 60 months, the EPI compound combined with light and heat break the plastic down into small fragments.
 These fragments are more suitable for landfill and are more environmentally conscious than regular plastic bags.